vandeborp/NSXHorizonJumpstart/README.md

 For now the .yml file is maintained to be used by above VMware Fling.

+I have created a script that starts the process of importing, but is not nearly ready.
+Currently only in this branch.
+Only to be released to master when appopriate

 Details will be posted on my blog https://pascalswereld.nl.
 Blog Post is released as https://pascalswereld.nl/2017/08/24/nsx-for-desktop-jumpstart-microsegmentation-with-horizon-service-installer-fling/.

 For questions, suggestions and or remarks please do contact me.